Diving petrel: Description

 The diving petrels are small petrels that measure between 19–23 cm and weigh 120–200 g.
 They are highly uniform in appearance, and very difficult to distinguish when seen at sea.
 They are best distinguished by the size and shape of their short bills.
 The plumage is shining black on the top and white on the underside.
 Their wings are short, particularly with regards to overall body size, and used in a highly characteristic whirring flight.
 This flight is low over the water and diving petrels will fly through the crests of waves without any interruption of their flight path.
 In the water these wings are half folded and used as paddles to propel the bird after its prey.

 Behaviour

 Food and feeding

 Diving petrels are plankton feeders, taking mostly crustacean prey such as krill, copepods and the amphipod Themisto gaudichaudii, also taking small fish and squid.
 They have several adaptations for obtaining their prey including short powerful wings, a gular pouch for storing food, and their nostrils open upwards rather than pointing forward as in other tubenoses.

 Breeding

 These birds nest in colonies on islands.
 One white egg is laid in a burrow in turf or soft soil that is usually covered with vegetation, feathers, or small rocks.
 They are nocturnal at the breeding colonies.
 It has a long period of parental care (around 45 to 60 days) in the burrow, but once the chick fledges out to sea it is on its own.

+Migration

+The patterns of the diving petrel are largely sedentary.
+The common diving petrel takes a seasonal migration between New Zealand's coastal and subantarctic islands to the Antarctic front.
+This takes place after the breeding season.